geekgonecrazy/geekgonecrazy.github.io/content/posts/tinkerbell-or-ipxe-boot-on-ovh.md

 It'll spit out an id.

 Now we need to create a job to run this template.
-So we need to create a workflow: `tink workflow create -t {template_id} -r '{"device_1":"d0:_0:99:d7:63:20"}'`
+So we need to create a workflow: `tink workflow create -t {template_id} -r '{"device_1":"d0:50:99:d7:63:20"}'`

+Swap out the mac address for the same address used in your hardware.json above.

 ### Try it